Mabon | Autumn Equinox Astrology… & The Sun At 0º Libra!

 Mabon – The Second Harvest Festival!

-Each of the four quarter days has a Solar Festival: Ostara, Litha, Mabon and Yule.
+Each of the four quarter days has a Solar Festival: Ostara (spring equinox), Litha (summer solstice), Mabon (autumn equinox) and Yule (winter solstice).

 The start of Autumn-time or the Fall Equinox coincides with Mabon, the second harvest (the first being Lughnasadh, the last being Samhain or Halloween).